 Ethanol supports emission reductions immediately.
 In 2003, Brazil launched its first flex-fuel vehicle, a technology that allows the vehicle to run with 100% ethanol, fossil fuels or any mixture of the two fuels.
 Today, 80% of the vehicles in Brazil are flex-fuel and 98% of new cars sold incorporate this technology.
 This has avoided 515 million tons of CO2 from entering the atmosphere.

-Due to flex-fuel adoption and the mandatory percentage of biofuels blended with fossil fuels (E27 is the baseline practice today), Brazil has been able to replace 48% of fossil fuel consumption with ethanol.
+Thanks to its consistent regulatory framework, that promotes flex-fuel adoption and sets a mandatory minimum biofuels blend for fossil fuels, Brazil has been able to replace 48% of fossil fuel consumption with ethanol.